jiumao2/Kilomatch/README.md

 ## Notes

-- The code is still under development and fundamental changes may occur.
+- The project is still under development and fundamental changes may occur.
 - The parameters may need to be adjusted for different datasets.
 - Please raise an issue if you meet any bugs or have any questions.